aeternity/protocol/channels/ON-CHAIN.md

 - `lock_period`: agreed upon locking period by peers
 - `locked_until`: on-chain channel height after which the channel can be settled
 - `initiator_auth`: (from Fortuna release) signing/authentication data for initiator
-- `responder_auth`: (from Fortuna release) signing/authentication data for initiator
+- `responder_auth`: (from Fortuna release) signing/authentication data for responder

 Keeping track of the `state_hash`, `round`, `locked_until`, and `lock_period` is necessary for nodes to be able to assess the validity of `channel_slash` and